 In all instances, the Library reserves the right to cease photography or filming if it results in disruption of the ordinary Library environment or operations.

 The Library accepts no liability for the use of photos, film, or recordings resulting from this activity.
 The City of Wheaton retains all rights to any City of Wheaton property, writings, symbols or marks at the Library that may be protected under statutory or common law copyright or trademark laws and this policy shall not be interpreted to authorize their use by others.

 Those not following this policy may be asked to put away their equipment or leave the Library.

 DAMAGES AND LIABILITY

 Any person or group using the Library for photography or video or audio recording, shall be held responsible for negligent, willful, or accidental damage to the Library building, grounds, collections or furniture caused by such person or group.

 APPEAL AND REVIEW

 The Library Board of Trustees of WPL will review the Photography and Filming Policy and regulations periodically and reserves the right to amend them at any time.
 The Board authorizes the Library Director to waive regulations under appropriate circumstances.
-The Library Director is the chief person empowered to make decisions regarding photography and filming within the Library.
+The Library Director is the chief person empowered to make decisions during daily operations, regarding photography and filming within the Library.

 Any appeals for changes to, or exceptions to, any portion of the Photography and Filming Policy will be considered.
 An individual wishing to file an appeal shall submit it to the Library Director in writing.
 The Library Director will respond in writing.